 For Mayo Clinic stories, videos, podcasts and other current resources related to COVID-19, visit our mini site.

-Tags: Andrew Badley, antibodies, artificial intelligence, clinical trials, COVID-19, Dawn Davis, Department of Laboratory Medicine and Pathology, dermatology, Elitza Theel, Gregory Poland, immune system, Laura Breeher, Mayo Clinic Laboratories, Michael Joyner, News, plasma, Stephen Kopecky, vaccines
+Tags: Andrew Badley, antibodies, artificial intelligence, clinical trials, COVID-19, Dawn Davis, Department of Laboratory Medicine and Pathology, dermatology, Elitza Theel, Gregory Poland, immune system, Laura Breeher, Mayo Clinic Laboratories, Michael Joyner, News, News of the Week, plasma, Stephen Kopecky, vaccines